asinghalgit/docker-faqs/README.md

 ##### What the following command will do

-docker run -it -v /data --name container1 busybox
+`docker run -it -v /data --name container1 busybox`

-It will launch busybox container with re-named as container1 Inside the container at the root directory, it will create a data folder.
+1. It will launch busybox container with re-named as container1
-Inside data folder, create a blank file
+2. Inside the container at the root directory, it will create a data folder.
-Exit the container
+3. Inside data folder, create a blank file
-Inspect the container and see mount details
+4. Exit the container
-You will notice that container data volume is mapped to the host machine folder listed in docker inspect command output.
+5. Inspect the container and see mount details
-So any file will be persisted this way
+6. You will notice that container data volume is mapped to the host machine folder listed in docker inspect command output.
+So any file will be persisted this way.

-##### What happens if you launch another container with the same /data volume.
+##### What happens if you launch another container with the same `/data` volume.
 Is the file still there or does each container get its own file system?

 File will not be there as follows: